deepskies/DeepUQ/README.md

 To additionally save all checkpoints, use the `--save_all_checkpoints` flag.

-To save diagnostic plots of the true and predicted model outputs as well as the model residuals, specify `--plot` and `--savefig` (to save as a png).
+To save diagnostic plots of the true and predicted model outputs as well as the model residuals, specify `--plot_inline` and `--plot_savefig` (to plot inline and save as a png, respectively).

+The `--overwrite_model` flag will retrain and overwrite a previously existing version of the model.

 It's also possible to verify the install works by running:
 > pytest